 - Chase Blueprint– This is that nifty feature you see them talk about on the commercials.
 The Chase Slate with Blueprint is an advanced budgeting tool which helps you save money on interest and stick to your goals of paying down balances faster:

 As a Slate cardmember, this benefit is completely free for you.
 According to Chase, customers who setup and stick to their “Split It” or “Finish It” Blueprint plan tend to pay off their balance 2x faster when compared to their other cardholders.
-So use this tool to help reach your goal of becoming debt free, faster.
+So use this really innovative tool to help reach your goal of becoming debt free, faster.

 - Reasonable Balance Transfer Fee – Back before the Great Recession it was possible to find balance transfer credit cards with no balance transfer fee.
 Unfortunately those disappeared then and have never returned since.
 It’s also unlikely we will see them again, because the credit card reform (CARD Act) has cut into the industry’s profits and in turn, fees are more common in banking these days.
 This card normally charges a balance transfer fee of 3% which is a lot better than the 5% you find on a lot of other cards.
 And, if you act quickly there is a $0 balance transfer fee promotional offer available in the links within this review.
 This probably won’t be around for too long so act quickly if you’re in the market to transfer a balance.

 - Zero Percent Offers – Of course when you’re trying to pay down that balance, having a 0% APR can help tremendously.
 The Chase Slate balance transfer offers are among the best on the market (scroll down to see the current offer).